-These documents are filed to the Secretary of State of the state of your choice: Delaware or Wyoming.
+These documents are filed to the Secretary of State office of your choice: Delaware or Wyoming.

-For Wyoming companies, you will also see the business address for your company which is provided by the registered agent (1309 Coffeen Avenue Ste 1200 Sheridan, WY 82801).
+For Wyoming companies, you will also see your company's business address disclosed.
 Please see below why it is not the case for Delaware companies.